Downtown community boards welcomed new appointees last week

 - New member and longtime Battery Park City resident Kathleen Gupta, former Chief Development Officer of the Lower Manhattan nonprofit Henry Street Settlement, is also the co-founder of Liberty Community Gardens in Battery Park City.
 She received the Battery Park City Community Service Honors Award last year.

-– Also appointed to CB1 were Tribeca resident Sarah Currie-Halpern and South Street Seaport resident Jason Friedman, an architect with Joseph Pell Lombardi & Associates.
+- Also appointed to CB1 were Tribeca resident Sarah Currie-Halpern and South Street Seaport resident Jason Friedman, an architect with Joseph Pell Lombardi and Associates.

 Community Board 2 has added: